coder/docs/guides/gitconfig.md

 This step occurs before [coder/configre](https://coder.com/docs/images/configure) and [personalization](https://coder.com/docs/environments/personalization), which can be used to override the default `.gitconfig` created by Coder.
-If there's already a `.gitconfig` file, Coder will not create a default version when you rebuild an environment
+If there's already a `.gitconfig` file, Coder will not recreate a default version when you rebuild an environment.

 We recommend that each Coder user set and modify their personal .gitconfig file using the [~/personalize script](../environments/personalization.md).